 'Feathers' is an Egyptian-French-Dutch-Greek production and Al-Zuhairi’s first feature-length work.

-Feature film Feathers by Egyptian director Omar Al-Zuhairi has won the Nespresso Grand Prize at the Cannes Film Festival’s Critics’ Week.
+Egyptian film Feathers by director Omar Al-Zuhairi has won the Best Arab Narrative Film at El Gouna Film Festival.

-The 115-minute film was among seven movies in the competition and tells the story of a mother who dedicates her life to her husband and children.
+The 115-minute film tells the story of a mother who dedicates her life to her husband and children.
 When a magic trick goes wrong at her four-year-old son’s birthday party, an avalanche of coincidental absurdities befall the family.
 The magician turns her husband, the authoritarian father, into a chicken.

 Upon accepting the award, El Zohairy said he “could not have imagined that there would be so much attention to something I created from my heart”.